typetron/typetron.org/tutorials/twitter-clone/retweets.md

 }
 ```

 This might be a bit confusing but let's explain what is happening.
-We added the _replyParent_ column which is actually
+We added the _retweetParent_ column which is actually
 the id of the parent tweet.
-The _replies_ relationship is the inverse of the _replyParent_.
+The _retweets_ relationship is the inverse of the _retweetParent_.
 It will give us all the
-replies of a tweet.
+retweets of a tweet.

 #### Adding the retweet functionality